 In 1915 an Athboy person again entered the Grand National record books when Lady Margaret Nelson became the first woman owner ever of a Grand National winner.
 Bred in England, her horse, Ally Sloper, was ridden by legendary amateur Mr. Jack Anthony and won by two lengths from Jacobus.
 In the era of the suffragette movement Lady Nelson became the first woman owner to lead in a National winner.
 Lady Nelson and her husband Sir William Nelson lived at Clonbarron Stud, between Athboy and Kildalkey.
 Sir William made his fortune from the Nelson Shipping Line which bore his name.
 At Clonbarron they ran a world class stud farm.
 Their best stallion there was Tangiers which in his racing career won the Ascot Gold Cup, The Newbury Summer Cup and The Jubilee Handicap.
 When Sir William died in 1922 Lady Nelson continued to run the stud farm for several more years.
 She died in 1932

 Reginald Lynes Walker of Rathvale, Athboy, is another with strong links to both Irish and English Grand Nationals.
 Reggie Walker as he was universally known, took over the running of the Rathvale stables on the death of his father, Gerald Lynes Walker, in 1914.
 In his young days Reggie was a champion amateur rider and in 1908 he rode Lord Rivers to win the Irish Grand National at Fairyhouse.
 In 1909 he again won the Irish National riding Little Hack.
 His third success in the Irish National was in 1912 when he rode his own horse, Small Polly, to victory.
 Again in 1915 he rode Punch to make it his fourth victory in the Fairyhouse race.
-He rode three times in the Aintree Grand National with his greatest moment coming in 1938 when he was beaten by just a nose riding Royal Danieli, a horse which he owned and trained himself.
+He rode three times in the Aintree Grand National.
+His greatest moment though in that race came in 1938 when a horse he trained, named Royal Daneili, was beaten by just a nose.
 Incidentally, Reggie Walker holds a unique record in Irish racing history when at one meeting at Sligo he trained the winners of five out of the six races run that day (the sixth race being confined) and since each of the five winners were ridden by champion jockey of the day, Clyde Aylin, this is a record that has, to my knowledge, never been equaled.

 Jack Parr of Mitchelstown Stud, Athboy had a long and successful career in horse breeding and racing in these islands.
 He bred many winners over the years at Mitchelstown Stud but perhaps Jack Parr’s most significant achievement in bloodstock breeding is his link to one of the most famous horses to ever run in these islands.
 Red Rum was probably the best Aintree Grand National winner ever and to date the only horse to have won the race three times, having won in 1973, 1974 and 1977 and coming second in the intervening years 1975 and 1976.
 His dam, Mared, by Magic Red out of Quinta, was bred by Jack Parr at Mitchelstown Stud.
 Unfortunately Jack did not live to see the fruits of his own work.
 Also notable among many winners of races internationally which were won by horses bred at Mitchelstown was Burma Road, by Link Boy out of Saucy Silver, which won the American Grand National at Belmont, New York, in 1944.